LeoLuxo/dots/README.md

 - **Easy ricing**: The config is set up in such a way that anything appearance-related is separated from the rest of the config.
 Like this it's easy to [rice](https://www.reddit.com/r/unixporn) away to my heart's content, without touching or breaking my regular application config.
 And when needed, it's easy to switch back to a nice-looking and working rice.
 - **Project templates**: You can check out my project/coding templates in `templates/`.

-## Can I use this config on my computer?
+## How can I use this config on my computer?
-**Warning**: I have no idea how this config would work as-is on any other computer, and I can't provide generic instructions on how to install or use it.
+I have no idea how this config would work as-is on any other computer, and I can't provide generic instructions on how to install or use it.
 However, I'm sure a bunch of individual modules, utility functions or other from this code could be useful for others!

 ## License